scriptin/topokanji/README.md

 ### Properties of properly ordered lists

 1. **No kanji appear before it's parts (components).** In fact, in you treat kanji as nodes in a [graph][] structure, and connect them with directed edges, where each edge means "kanji A includes kanji B as a component", it all forms a [directed acyclic graph (DAG)][dag].
 For any DAG, it is possible to build a [topological order][topsort], which is basically what "no kanji appear before it's parts" means.
-2. **Simpler kanji come first.** From my personal experience, it is very important for people who study [logographic characters][logogram] for the first time.
-3. **More frequently used kanji come first.** That way you learn useful characters as soon as possible.
+2. **More common kanji come first.** That way you learn useful characters as soon as possible.

 ### Algorithm

-The last two properties above are contradicting: some simple kanji are pretty rare, while some 10+ strokes kanji are ubiquitous.
-To deal with this, I modified a [topological sorting algorithm][topsort] so that both factors add to the "weight" of each character: the more complex and rare a kanji is, the less likely it appears in the beginning of a list.

-The weighting formula is simple: `Weight = Complexity * Rarity`, where `Complexity` and `Rarity` are real numbers in range `[0, 1]`.
-Weight is used for sorting intermediate list of kanji during topological sorting.

-Topological sorting is done by using a modified version of [Kahn (1962) algorithm][kahn] with intermediate sorting step.
+[Topological sorting][topsort] is done by using a modified version of [Kahn (1962) algorithm][kahn] with intermediate sorting step which deals with the second property above.
+This intermediate sorting uses the "weight" of each character: common kanji (lighter) tend appear before rare kanji (heavier).
 See source code for details.

 ## Used data